civicrm/civicrm-sysadmin-guide/docs/install/drupal7.md

 First, download CiviCRM and install the files like you would any other module:

 * As administrator in Drupal, go to Modules, click on **Install New Module** , and it will ask you to fill in the URL of the module.
 It will then fetch it and install it for you.
-You will need to enable the **Update Manager** module in the drupal modules page to see the **Install New Module** link.
+You will need to enable the **Update Manager** module in the Drupal modules page to see the **Install New Module** link.
 * Alternatively, you can upload and extract the file in `<DRUPAL ROOT>/sites/all/modules`

 The result will be that the CiviCRM directory will be at `<DRUPAL ROOT>/sites/all/modules/civicrm`